mikemikezhu/eicu_harmonize/README.md

 ## Create Harmonized eICU Dataset

-The dataset includes TODO patients treated in TODO hospitals.
+The dataset includes 200,859 patients treated in 208 hospitals.
 Each patient's information comprises several features, including the drugs, age, sex, race, and BMI.
 These characteristics are represented in a binary format.
 Specifically, when a feature is represented by the value 1, it indicates that the patients belong to a specific category.
 For example, if a patient's age, gender, race, or BMI feature is marked as 1, they fall within a particular age group, gender category, race group, or BMI range.
 Similarly, when a drug feature is indicated as 1, the patient has been prescribed that specific drug.
 The dataset also encompasses three outcome labels: death, ventilator use, and sepsis.
 These labels are also binary, with a value of 1 indicating the presence of a specific outcome or condition for the patient, such as death, ventilator support, or sepsis.

 ## User Manual